 It has the added advantage of costing about half what traditional behind-the-ear hearing amplifiers do.
 While some users have found small issues, most agree it’s a great hearing amplifier for the price.

-- AUDIOLOGIST DESIGNED: Tweak Focus+T hearing amplifier was designed by an audiologist with nearly 50 years in practice to bring the premium sound engineering and components found in high-end hearing devices to be more accessible to the nearly 70% of those suffering from hearing challenges
+- AUDIOLOGIST DESIGNED: Tweak Focus+T OTC Hearing Aid was designed by an audiologist with nearly 50 years in practice to bring the premium sound engineering and components found in high-end hearing devices to be more accessible to the nearly 70% of those suffering from hearing challenges

-- FULLY-LOADED OPTIONS: Tweak Focus+T is a 12-band amplifier with three listening modes: omni-directional (for quiet environments), directional (for noisy environments) plus a telecoil for use with telephone or loop systems
+- FULLY-LOADED OPTIONS: Tweak Focus+T OTC Hearing Aid is a 12-band amplifier with three listening modes: omni-directional (for quiet environments), directional (for noisy environments) plus a telecoil for use with telephone or loop systems

 - LATEST DIGITAL TECHNOLOGY: Delivers amplification only where you want it, automatic feedback control to prevent whistling, and fast-acting compression to improve audibility of soft sounds and softening sudden loud sounds